Skip to content

 • Edit existing: from a policy’s detail view, click Edit (top-right).
 You must have the EDIT_POLICIES permission (Policy Editor, Policy Lead, or Admin).

 InPolicy uses a TipTap rich-text editor, not Markdown.
-The toolbar supports:
+The toolbar covers:

 • Text formatting: bold, italic, underline